 You can opt for a new Credit Card without closing your old Credit Card because the age of the account benefits your Credit Score.
 Even when you switch to a new Credit Card, keep the old one active so that it’s included in your Credit Score.
 If you’re paying a high annual fee on this card that you no longer want to pay, go ahead and close this card.
 You must pay off the outstanding balance if there’s any to avoid spiking your credit utilisation before you close the card.

 Looking for a new Credit Card that will offer you better rewards?
-Just click the button to take a look at the cards that you’re eligible for.
+Just click the button below to take a look at the cards that offer 100% contactless online KYC.